Lately I’ve been surrounded by friends and acquaintances facing final phases of life.

 Deep down, I felt it.
 Ahhh yes.
 This made complete sense.

-This is a nautical phrase, from military command on a ship where time is divided into ‘watches’ like shifts.
-Anything that happens on that officer’s ‘watch’ is their responsibility.
+This nautical phrase, from military command on a ship where time is divided into ‘watches’, says that anything that happens on that officer’s ‘watch’ is their responsibility.
 They have the charge of the ship during that time.
 For good or bad.
 For success or disaster.

 Things that bring me a sense of achievement, comfort or pleasure now – food, sex, certain actions, substances – don’t translate to a state without form, body, senses, or other corporal effect.
 The disincarnate state.

 What translates over?

 I’ve started spending time working on skills that translate.